dwatson62/CV/README.md

 ## Daryl Watson

-Former cocktail bartender with a new passion for code, I am seeking a change into a more fulfilling and stimulating career.
-Determined to make a fresh start, I attended and completed the highly selective Makers Academy coding bootcamp.
-Currently I am looking to pursue a new career with a forward thinking company who I can offer value to, and to help me learn and grow as a junior developer.
+Enthusiastic new coder eagerly looking for a stimulating and rewarding career in technology.
+I have recently completed the Makers Academy coding bootcamp and now assist other students with their coding.
+Currently I am looking to pursue a position with a forward thinking company who I can offer value to, and to help me learn and grow as a junior developer.

 ## Favourite Technologies

 #### Ruby

 Ruby was the second programming language I learnt (after Visual Basic), and my favourite so far, due to its ability to read like English, elegance and for the range of methods available.
-I particularly enjoy the beauty of using the Recursion technique to solve problems, such as this one from codewars: (http://www.codewars.com/kata/551186edce486caa61000f5c)
+I particularly enjoy the beauty of using recursion with Ruby to solve problems, such as this one from codewars: (http://www.codewars.com/kata/551186edce486caa61000f5c)

 ~~~
 def count_squares(n)